gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 ### Move
 ![](../attachments/action_move_example.jpg)
 - Move your player pawn 2 space following dotted lines.
+  - Players may share a space with other players and/or a satellite.
-If the space you move into contains any Debris Cubes, your Space Ship takes 1 point of damage.
-Players may share a space with other players and/or a satellite.
+  - If the space you move into contains any Debris Cubes, your Space Ship takes 1 point of damage.

 ### Capture Debris
 ![](../attachments/action_capture_example.jpg)